-Spoiler Alert: While the Taronga Zoo Roar&Snore experience is different every time, if you plan to visit you might want to read this post after you go.
-It’s all better as a big surprise.
+Spoiler Alert: While the Taronga Zoo Roar and Snore experience is different every time if you plan to visit read this post after you go-it’s better as a big surprise.

-But then I did it.
-And so did G and Michael and our dear friends who came all the way from New York.
+But then I did it, and so did my son, my husband and our dear friends who came all the way from New York.
 We spent the night at the zoo.

-If you are like me and you hesitated at the thought of a night in a zoo, let me assure you as a recently reformed zoo slumberer, I was wrong to hesitate.
+If you’re like me and you hesitate at the thought of a night in a zoo, let me assure you as a recently reformed zoo slumberer-I was wrong to hesitate.

 You have to spend the night at the zoo.

 Now, to be fair, the Taronga Zoo isn’t just a zoo.
-It’s kind of spectacular, but not just because it’s nestled into the Sydney Harbour, and not just because we slept in the tents you see above in queen size beds with mattress warmers, but because it is ALL about conservation and the protection of endangered species.
-Their Roar and Snore program is a full-on, jam packed fifteen hours and the money you pay to be their guest goes to their conservation efforts and sustainable practices.
+It’s kind of spectacular-not just because it’s nestled into Sydney Harbour, or because you sleep in the tents above in queen sized beds with mattress warmers, but because it is ALL about conservation and the protection of endangered species.
+Their Roar and Snore program is a jam packed fifteen hours and the money you pay to be their guest goes to their conservation efforts and sustainable practices.

-Michael took fantastic photos and I tried to fill in the gaps with other shots from around the web so we can take you on a sort of virtual tour of our experience.
-I know it’s not the same as being there, but if you enjoy it or learn something crazy like we did, maybe consider a donation to the Taronga Zoo—>you can click here to learn how.
+My husband took great photos and I filled in the gaps with other shots from around the web so we can take you on a sort of virtual tour of our experience.
+I know it’s not the same as being there, but if you enjoy it or learn something crazy like we did, maybe consider a donation to the Taronga Zoo-you can click here to learn how.

-To get to the zoo by 615pm we had to take an evening ferry, which is a nice way to start out anything you might ever want to do.
-Once we crossed the harbour, a bus took us to the entrance of the zoo all the way on the top of a hill.
-It’s built into a hillside like a medieval French town, you start at the top and work your way down.
-The zoo is closed to the public, but there were a total of thirty people in our overnight group.
-While we waited for others to arrive we were given an infrared torch (that’s Australian for flashlight) so we could familiarize ourselves with the entrance and marshes which included many species of birds and a tree kangaroo with her new Joey.
+Once we crossed the harbour (that’s Australian for harbor), a bus took us to the entrance of the zoo.
+While we waited for other overnight guests to arrive we were given infrared torches (that’s Australian for flashlight) to familiarize ourselves with the entrance and marshes which included many species of birds and a tree kangaroo with her new Joey.

-Once the full group was assembled we all walked down the hill together to our campsite with pitstops for stories and safety precautions along the way.
-We learned there are only two alarms at the Taronga Zoo, one for fire and one for escaped animals.
-Just as your mind begins to formulate the thought you are about to sleep somewhere with an escaped animal alarm, they stumble you onto this view.
+Once the full group assembled we walked down to our campsite with pit stops for stories and safety precautions.
+We learned of the two alarms at the Taronga Zoo-one for fire and one for escaped animals.
+As we processed we were about to sleep somewhere with an escaped animal alarm-they stumbled us onto this view.
 Well played.

-The safari began with a visit to the male Asian elephant named Gung.
-He makes a high pitched noise like the sonar on a submarine and has to be kept in his own bachelor pad as his only purpose in life is to impregnate any female elephant he can find who is in season.
+The safari began with a visit to the male Asian elephant.
+He makes a high pitched noise like the sonar on a submarine and has to be kept in his own bachelor pad.
+His only purpose in life is to impregnate any female elephant he can find who is in season.
 The mothers and calves stay together in a big group separated from him because he’s so

 annoying aggressive.
-They live this way in the wild as well.
-This photograph on the left makes him seem so small, I assure you, he is not.
+This photograph makes him seem small, I assure you, he is not.

 1. under their stripes they are brown.

-2. who ever has the biggest backside is the leader and winner of all the prizes in the zebra world.
+2. whoever has the biggest backside is the leader and winner of all prizes in the zebra world.

-The Fennec Fox, however, is the opposite of the saltwater croc in that you want it as a pet.
-They have great big ears and kind of look like chihuahuas.
-The mother and father rested under their heat lamp as the desert is their thing while two little ones ran around and around and around in circles, much to G’s delight.
+The Fennec Fox, however, is the opposite of the saltwater croc in that you want it for a pet.
+They have great big ears and look like Chihuahuas.

-PS-as I scrolled through images of all these animals, there was not one who was not pictured somewhere hanging out with David Attenborough.
+PS-when I scrolled through images of all these animals, there wasn’t one that wasn’t pictured somewhere with David Attenborough.